yuritsukahara/python_nft_rarity_requests/readme.md

 # python_nft_rarity_requests
-It will print and save in a txt file with the traits of the nft collection and the rarity of each treat.
+It will print and save a txt file with the traits of the nft collection and the rarity of each treat.
 It's usefull to analyse diferent collecttions to create your own.

 ## Usage